In an era in which everything is changing so fast, it can be really difficult to discern what’s next.

 If you look at many church services, they’re characterized by quick announcements and/or really upbeat songs followed by an energetic message.
 Add lights, production and timed-to-the-minute run sheets into the mix, and there’s almost no breathing room in the service.

-I was in the UK recently and attended Holy Trinity Brompton, an Anglican Church that is reaching thousands of young adults.
+I was in the UK last year and attended Holy Trinity Brompton, an Anglican Church that is reaching thousands of young adults.
 Even though the meeting in 18th and 19th-century facilities, their services are about as contemporary as most in America with a relevant message.

 What’s different is what I’m also seeing in the next generation of growing churches: